 Decision Nodes allow you to have a greater degree of specificity in determining what kind of follow-up actions you want to use in a Campaign Automation.
 Whereas a Negative Path lets you see if a person performed an action or not and follow up accordingly, the Decision Node lets you check specific details about the action they performed or about the participant themselves.
 For example, a negative path lets you see if somebody submitted a form, and a Decision Node lets you see which responses they gave in their form submission.

-Clicking on a Decision Node will open up its properties window where you can set the criteria that need to be met for a Participant to continue down each path beyond the Decision Node.
+Clicking on a Decision Node will open up its properties window where you can set the criteria and clauses that need to be met for a Participant to continue down each path beyond the Decision Node.

 Decision Nodes use logic based off of CRM Advanced Finds to set criteria for which path a participant will go down.
 You will select the entity you want to reference, an attribute from that entity, a logical operator, and the value of that attribute that you are looking for.